top of page

 Therapeutic Approaches

 We strive to create a brave therapeutic space where people from all walks of life can feel welcome, respected, and seen.
 Our therapists have competency training in feminist, culturally sensitive, anti-racist, anti-oppressive, and LGBTQ2+ affirming care.
-Depending on your unique needs, our therapists employ a variety of therapeutic approaches and interventions, includingEMDR (Eye Movement Desensitization and Reprocessing) therapySomatic TherapyInternal Family Systems, Mindfulness-based interventions, Dialectical Behavioural Therapy (DBT), an eye movement reprocessing therapy called Accelerated Resolution Therapy (ART), Sensorimotor Psychotherapy, and more.
+Depending on your needs and goals, our therapists employ a variety of therapeutic approaches and interventions, including EMDR (Eye Movement Desensitization and Reprocessing) therapy, Somatic Therapy, Internal Family Systems, Mindfulness-based interventions, Dialectical Behavioural Therapy (DBT), Sensorimotor Psychotherapy, and more.
 Learn more about the specific approaches each of our therapists use.

 bottom of page